alecthibodeau/alecthibodeau/README.md

 ### What I like doing

 I'm a software developer and a visual artist.
 My specialty is front-end web development, focusing on the user experience (UX), user interfaces (UI), digital accessibility and responsive web design.
-My favorite technology tools are&hellip;
+My favorite technology tools are React, TypeScript, JavaScript, CSS and HTML.
-- React
-- TypeScript/JavaScript
-- CSS (and Sass)
-- HTML

 ### What I also like doing